Superalgos/Superalgos/README.md

 # About this Repository

 This repository is the one that stores the output of the build process and it is the one that users actually download to their machines and run.
-As a system, Superalgos is distributed across different repositories that combined during the build process produces the content of this one.
+As a system, Superalgos is distributed across different repositories that are combined during the build process to produce the content of this one.
+A secondary use case for this repo is as issue tracker for the overall project.

 # License